b3nj4m/hubot-slack/README.md

 # brobbot-slack

-This is a [Brobbot](http://b3nj4m.github.io/hubot) adapter to use with [Slack](https://slack.com).
+This is a [Brobbot](https://npmjs.org/package/brobbot) adapter to use with [Slack](https://slack.com).

 ## Getting Started

 #### Adding Slack adapter

 - `npm install brobbot-slack --save`
-- Initialize git and make your initial commit
-- Check out the [brobbot docs](https://github.com/b3nj4m/hubot/tree/master/README.md) for further guidance on how to build your bot
+- Check out the [brobbot docs](https://github.com/b3nj4m/hubot/tree/master/docs/README.md) for further guidance on how to build your bot

-#### Testing your bot locally
+#### Testing your bot instance locally

-- `./bin/brobbot`
+- `./index.sh -a slack`

 #### Deploying to Heroku